micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 <b>Is concealed.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>That plot is concealed, hidden from all creatures, as it is said, “and no man knows his burial place.”
 <b>He marched.</b> Gad.
 <b>At the head of the people.</b> They marched at the front ranks of the armed forces when the land was conquered, since they were great warriors, as it is said, “You shall cross as the armed force before your brothers.”
-<b>He acted righteously before Hachem.</b> As they were faithful to their word, and kept their promise to cross the Yardein until they conquered and distributed [the land]. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation: “He came” — Moshe.
-“At the head of the people,” “He acted righteously before Hachem” — this refers to Moshe.
+<b>He acted righteously before Adonoy.</b> As they were faithful to their word, and kept their promise to cross the Yardein until they conquered and distributed [the land]. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation: “He came” — Moshe.
+“At the head of the people,” “He acted righteously before Adonoy” — this refers to Moshe.

 ### passuk 22
 <b>Don is a lion cub.</b> He, too, was near the border, and is therefore compared to lions.